zeezali/off-canvas-menu/README.md

 Work in progress....

-This is readme still needs to be compeleted!
+This is readme still needs to be completed!

 ## Dependencies